-Date of Hotwork:
+Date of Hotwook:

-2 There is no evidence of burning or smoldering material around Familiarize yourself with the Emergency Evacuation Plan, exit route and alarm locations in the building where hot work operations are being performed 3 $\overline{}$ the building where hot work operations are being performed $\overline{}$ 4 Ensure that an appropriate fire extinguisher is readily available in the hot work area.
-Verify with the Hot Work Operator what type of activity they will be doing and take necessary precautions prior to the start of the work.
+S/no Remarks Tick Box 1 There is no evidence of burning or smoldering material around 2 Familiarize yourself with the Emergency Evacuation Plan, exit route and alarm locations in the building where hot work operations are being performed 3 Ensure that an appropriate fire extinguisher is readily available in the hot work area.
+4 Verify with the Hot Work Operator what type of activity they will be doing and take necessary precautions prior to the start of the work.
 5 Verbally communicate to all employees that hot work activities are being conducted in the area.
 6 Ensure that there are no flammable materials near the work area.
 Flammable materials must be relocated at least 35 ft (11 meter) from the work area 7 Ensure that there is no safety net near to the hot work area.
-All safety net must be at least 3m away 8 Assist the Hot Work Operator with identifying holes in the floor or walls where hot sparks and slag can enter.
+All safety net must be at least - 3m away 8 Assist the Hot Work Operator with identifying holes in the floor or walls where hot sparks and slag can enter.
 Ensure that these locations are covered prior to conducting work.
-9 and other employees and personnel who may enter the work area.
-10 flammable materials or other employees working in the area.
-11 suspended.
-12 activities until the area is clear again.
+9 Position yourself in a manner that allows you to remain visible to the Hot Work Operator and other employees and personnel who may enter the work area.
+10 Monitor sparks and slag produced by the hot work and ensures that they do not land near flammable materials or other employees working in the area.
+11 Prevent anyone attempting to pass through the work area until the hot work can be suspended.
+12 Alert the Hot Work Operator if employees enter the work area.
+Suspend hot work activities until the area is clear again.
 13 DO NOT leave your post until you are relieved by another trained fire watch.
 In the event of an emergency hot work activities must be suspended.
-14 Remain in the work area for least 30 minutes after hot work is completed 15 Pull the Pin Aim at base of Fire Pin Squeeze the Handler Motions Understanding the Method for Operating an Fire Extinguisher - PASS
+14 Remain in the work area for least 30 minutes after hot work is completed 15 Pull the Pin Sweeping Motions Aim at base of Fire Sweeping Motions Understanding the Method for Operating an Fire Extinguisher - PASS